stevetolvaj/SimpleTunes/README.md

 - Click the small circle on the bottom of your phone and open an internet browser

-- Download the apk file found at this link: https://github.com/cis3296s22/SimpleTunes/raw/main/app-debug.apk through the android studio emulator
+- Download the apk file by going to this link: https://github.com/cis3296s22/SimpleTunes and then click on release 2.0.
+Then download the apk file

 - It might ask you to give google chrome permission to download unknown things.
 Please select yes/agree and download it again after.